hel-astro-lab/runko/docs/installation.rst

 .. note::

-   Note that recent Ubuntu (bionic) comes with gcc-7 which makes the installation easier.
+   Recent Ubuntu (bionic) comes with gcc-7 which makes the installation easier.
 For previous versions you, additionally, need to install gcc-7 (or 9) and manually compile MPI similar to MacOS.

 You also need to export the HDF5 library location (since it is non-standard at least in Ubuntu) with

 .. code-block:: bash

    export HDF5_INCLUDE_PATH=/usr/include/hdf5/serial